JiajunJasonLi/grade_calculator/README.md

 # grade calculator and predictor

 Thanks for taking a look at my project of grade calculator and predictor.\
+This is a project called grade calculator and predictor made by Python.\
-It can help a user to record all the grade in a course and help him to predict the grade he needs to get in the remaining tasks in oreder to get the grade he expects
+It can help a user to record all the grade in a course and to predict the grade he needs to get in the remaining tasks in oreder to get the grade he expects.

 The project includes four parts of python codes: